madSimonJ/madsimonj.github.io/blog/2019113/hackingcsharp_arrayadjust.md

 			</pre>

 			<p>So what have we done here?
-We've created a new IEnumerable in the Adjust extension method, one which refernces the original Enumerable as if it were a local variable - named here as @this.
+We've created a new IEnumerable in the Adjust extension method, one which references the original Enumerable as if it were a local variable - named here as @this.
 Because we're trading an Enumerable for an Enumerable, nothing is actually evaluated properly until we enumerate through the values - or call ToArray/ToList - later in the code.
 We've put a filter layer over the top of the original layer, which will mostly just pass through the original value for each item we enumerate through - unless certain criteria are true, in which case the replacement value is returned instead of what we'd otherwise have returned.</p>

 			<p>The diagram looks a bit like this:</p>